 Tobacco use is the single largest preventable cause of disease and death in the United States.1 Since 2009, FDA has regulated cigarettes, smokeless, and roll-your-own tobacco.
 FDA finalized a rule, effective August 8, 2016, to regulate all tobacco products.
-For background information on this milestone in consumer protection, see The Facts on the FDA's New Tobacco Rule.

 How Do the Regulations Affect You?

 - make or modify any type of vaping device?

 - mix loose tobacco for people to smoke in a pipe?

 - manufacture loose tobacco for consumers to roll their own cigarettes?